starsimhub/styleguide/README.rst

 Starsim style guide
 ===================

-In general, starsim models (including Covasim) follow Google's `style guide <https://google.github.io/styleguide/pyguide.html>`_.
+In general, Starsim models follow Google's `style guide <https://google.github.io/styleguide/pyguide.html>`_.
 If you simply follow that, you can't go too wrong.
 However, there are a few "house style" differences, which are described here.

-**Note**: although the examples given here refer to Covasim and use Covasim examples, they apply to all starsim models.
+**Note**: Although the examples given here refer to Covasim and mainly use Covasim examples, they apply to all Starsim models.

-Covasim uses ``pylint`` to ensure style conventions.
+Starsim uses ``pylint`` to ensure style conventions.
 To check if your styles are compliant, run ``./tests/check_style``.

 Design philosophy
 =================

-Covasim's overall design philosophy is "**Common tasks should be simple**, while uncommon tasks can't always be simple, but still should be possible".
+Starsim's overall design philosophy is "**Common tasks should be simple**, while uncommon tasks can't always be simple, but still should be possible".

 Writing for the right audience
 ------------------------------

-The audience for Covasim is *scientists*, not software developers.
-Assume that the average Covasim user dislikes coding and wants something that *just works*.
+The audience for Starsim is *scientists*, not software developers.
+Assume that the average Starsim user dislikes coding and wants something that *just works*.
 Implications of this include:

 - Commands should be short, simple, and obvious, e.g. ``cv.Sim().run().plot()``.
 - Be as flexible as possible with user inputs.
 If a user could only mean one thing, do that.
 If the user provides ``[0, 7, 14]`` but the function needs an array instead of a list, convert the list to an array automatically (``sc.toarray()`` exists for exactly this reason).